-How to Make a Reversible Felt Tree for Preschool Felt Board Activities
+How to Make a Reversible Felt Tree for Circle Time

-You can easily make a reversible felt tree that will add interest and fun to your felt board games and activities.
-A felt tree is an useful prompt for stories and activities for any season or holiday.
-Preschoolers will benefit from hands-on, child-led learning as they play.
+Add fun and learning to your felt board with a reversible felt tree.
+Because it’s reversible, this tree is readily available for any season or holiday.
+Preschoolers will benefit from hands-on, child-led learning as they play on the felt board.

 Reversible felt tree